Gunderson Dettmer Stough Villeneuve Franklin & Hachigian - The Inside View

 Main areas of work

-Executive Compensation: We have worked with thousands of companies to design, draft and administer compensation plans and arrangements that drive growth and success.
+Executive Compensation: We have worked with thousands of companies to design, draft and administer equity compensation plans, executive agreements, severance and change in control arrangements, incentive bonus programs and other incentive based plans that are essential to emerging growth and maturing companies’ abilities to attract and retain top talent.

 Firm profile